Teanlouise/Cheatsheets/Python.md

 - **NameError**: word that doesn't recognise
 - **ZeroDivisionError**: trying to divide by 0
 - **KeyError**: trying to get a key that doesnt exist from dictionary
+- `IndentError` : dont have the correct indents

 ### Numbers